siddhartha078/siddhartha078.github.io/_posts/2025-06-21-hand-cricket-terminal-python.md

 > You choose odd or even and then choose a number.
 If sum of the bot's choice number and the number you chose, is even, the person who chose even at the start will win the toss
 - Option to **bat or ball**
 - You keep hitting until you're out (when numbers match)
-> i.e the batsman and the bowler choose the same number
+> i.e the batsman and the bowler has to choose the same number
 - Two innings: whoever has more score wins

 It has: